 A toxic sibling relationship is a relationship that is unbalanced in its power dynamic and may involve sibling abuse and dysfunctional sibling rivalry.
-Sibling estrangement can be caused by parental favouritism, having immature parents, parental or sibling abuse and psychopathy.
-There are steps you can take to heal from a toxic sibling relationship, such as doing deep Shadow Work, engaging in honest conversation and family therapy.
+Sibling estrangement can be caused by parental favoritism, having immature parents, parental or sibling abuse, and psychopathy.
+There are steps you can take to heal from a toxic sibling relationship, such as doing deep Shadow Work, engaging in honest conversation, and family therapy.

 Sibling relationship represents something unique and irreplaceable in the family system.
 Unlike our parents, our siblings belong to the same generation.
 As a peer, our siblings offer a unique kinship connection that will likely be with us for life.

-Siblings offer us a mirror into our personalities.
-They could be our companions, confidants, best friends and friendly competition.
+Siblings offer us a mirror of our personalities.
+They could be our companions, confidants, best friends, and friendly competition.
 They also reflect our shadow side, holding up a mirror and showing us the qualities we most want to disavow in ourselves.